Make a Difference with APS Sustainable Investment

 • Exclusion list: to ensure that the Bank follows all applicable laws, regulations, and economic sanctions, the Bank applies tailored ESG negative screening in investment decision making and advice.

-• ESG Scoring: in selecting financial instruments, reference may be made to an ESG Rating Score depending on the tailored approach to exluding investments from the applicable universe.
+• ESG Scoring: in selecting financial instruments, reference may be made to an ESG Rating Score depending on the tailored approach to excluding investments from the applicable universe.

-• PAI Indicators: the SFDR mandates financial market participants to disclose indicators related to principal adverse impacts of their investment decisions on sustainability factors, starting from 30 June 2023.
-Looking forward, as this information is published, it may be used by the Bank for its investment activities.
+• PAI Indicators: the SFDR mandates financial market participants to disclose indicators related to principal adverse impacts of their investment decisions on sustainability factors.
+This information may be used by the Bank for its investment activities.

 Engagement policies